redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

     </body>
 </html>

- - `id` - it is a unique identifier to name an HTML element.
-The value `paragraph1` inside the double quotes `" "` names the unique identifier name to the element `<p></p>`.
+ - `id` - it is a unique identifier to name or label an HTML element.
+The value `paragraph1` inside the double quotes `" "` names the unique identifier to the element `<p></p>`.

 - `title` - this is often used as a display tooltip when the cursor hovers over the element.
 When the cursor hovers over the text `HTML attributes` the value set inside the double quotes `" "` will appear in the display tooltip as `lesson 3`.

 - `style` - this is the attribute that allows cascading style sheet rules to be written inside an element.
-This attribute is refered to as an `inline style` in html.
+This attribute is refered to as an `inline style`.

 Code:
 ```html